bazbt3/bt3_com_wiki/Current-Events/README.md

 What is this?
 ====

-This file was intended to be a dynamic rendering of a simple event calendar for the ADN Wiki.
+The CurrentEvents file was intended to be a dynamic rendering of a simple event calendar for the ADN Wiki.

-2 bugs exist:
+However 2 bugs exist:

 1. #thememonday
 2. #bookclub